fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/pokemon-go-privacy.md

   unless players explicitly opt in.
 Change your privacy policy to protect the millions of children and other individuals who want to play Pokémon GO without sacrificing their privacy or safety.
+twittertext:
-twittertext: If you play Pokémon GO take this one step to protect your privacy.
+  'If you play Pokémon GO, take this one step to protect your privacy': null
-social_title: Pokémon GO is a Privacy Nightmare
+social_title: The data you give out in Pokémon GO is as dangerous as it gets.
 social_description: >-
   Niantic is collecting and distributing personal details about Pokémon GO players that have nothing to do with the game.
+share_image: /img/action-network/Pokemon-GO.jpg?1468602674041
 ---
 ![Pokemon-GO.jpg]({{site.baseurl}}/img/action-network/Pokemon-GO.jpg)